retr0gr4d3/XDS/README.md

-# 3DS
+# Retro's XDS Collection
-Collection of things for the 2DS/3DS/XL and possibly N-variants.
+Collection of things for the last generations of Nintendo's Dual Screen console lineup.
+Everything placed here was tested using an O3DSXL, it is possible these may work with an N-variant, but this hasn't been confirmed or tested as I do not have one.